UGA Bulletin Logo

 Student learning Outcomes

-• Students will develop an understanding of issues in contemporary sculptural practice through lectures, discussions, presentations, and in-class work.
+• Students will analyze and interpret key issues in contemporary sculptural practice through lectures, discussions, and visual presentations, demonstrating critical engagement with spatial and conceptual concerns.

 Topical Outline